-How Geography is taught at St Thomas’
+How We Teach Geography at St Thomas’

 Muhammad Qasim Patel Y6: I didn’t realise that there were 16 points on a compass before one of our geography lessons about map work.
 After that lesson I knew them all off by heart and could use them to describe how to get to different cities in the United Kingdom.
 During International day I learnt so many interesting facts about the population, culture and traditions of Brazil.